A quick summary:

 First and foremost, a wellbeing officer has to have experience and knowledge in key areas.
 Some of these include psychology, counselling and teaching.
 Not only this but a typical wellbeing officer job description will say things like “the ability to remain calm in all situations” or “able to actively listen to the needs and concerns of everyone”.

-Other skills and qualifications often found in a wellbeing job officer description:
+Skills and qualifications in a wellbeing officer job description

 - Safeguarding training